theos/theos.dev/docs/Configuration.md

 ### File acquisition via wildcards

 For your project instance (where XXX = project_name), the XXX_FILES variable is required for non-null project types.
 If your project has a large number of files and/or a complex directory structure, typing out each file by hand would be arduous.
-To work around this, makefile's have wildcards.
+To work around this, makefiles have wildcards.
 The syntax is as follows:

 ```Makefile
 $(wildcard pattern-to-match)